Is There a Link Between DMD and Heart Disease?

 DMD and Heart Failure

-Diagnosing Heart Disease in DMD
+Diagnosing Heart Disease in Duchenne Muscular Dystrophy

 Electrocardiogram

 During an ECG, a health care provider attaches 12 electrodes (sensors) to different areas of the chest and arms using sticky patches.
-The electrodes measure electrical signals sent through the heart muscle that tell it to beat.
+The electrodes measure electrical signals sent through the cardiac muscle that tell it to beat.
 A computer reads the signals and displays them as waves that tell a doctor whether the heart is beating properly.

 Echocardiogram

 An echocardiogram measures how well blood flows through the heart.
 It uses sound waves or ultrasound technology to create pictures of the heart and valves (muscle flaps that control the direction of blood flow).
-Echocardiography measures how well the left ventricle pumps blood with each heartbeat — this is known as left ventricular ejection fraction (LVEF).
+Echocardiography measures how well the left ventricle pumps blood with each heartbeat.
+This is known as left ventricular ejection fraction (LVEF).
 A low LVEF measurement is often a sign of DCM.

 During an echocardiogram, a health care professional who specializes in ultrasound places a wand or transducer onto the chest over the heart.
 The transducer sends sound waves into the body, which bounce off the heart and other structures.
-Those waves are used to create pictures of the heart and measure blood flow.
+Those waves are used to produce pictures of the heart and measure blood flow.

 Cardiac Magnetic Resonance Imaging

-Treating Heart Disease With DMD
+Treating Heart Disease With Duchenne Muscular Dystrophy

 Sticking to a DMD Treatment Plan

-Many of the available exon-skipping therapies are currently being studied for treating cardiac dysfunction in DMD as well.
+Many of the available exon-skipping therapies are being studied for treating cardiac dysfunction in DMD as well.
 These therapies help correct certain gene mutations to increase dystrophin levels.
 As a result, muscle cells in the heart could make more dystrophin to improve the symptoms of cardiac disease.

 Talk With Others Who Understand